 Today most leather is processed in mass quantities in manufacturing warehouses.
 Cowhide is the most commonly used as cows are the meat we consume the most of as a civilization, hence the most bountiful.
 The manufacturing process is lengthy with the objective of creating a beautiful tanned leather.

 The animals rawhide can be stored for long periods before arriving to the tannery to beginning the transition into leather.
-Genuine leather has uniform thickness, split into two layers.
+Full grain leather leather has uniform thickness, split into two layers.
 The top side is called grain leather and provides a smooth finish, the bottom side is rougher and commonly used for suede.
-But all genuine leather has both a top and bottom layer.
+But all leather has both a top and bottom layer.
 Eventually the leather is dyed to preferred color and hung to dry.
 When finished the leather is shipped out to a manufacturer, like trayvax, in big sheets or rolls.
 We then cut them to custom specifications to create amazing products for the world.